Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 Defending Indecent Images Allegations

 Being accused of possessing or distributing indecent images is a serious matter, but not every case results in conviction.
-In some instances, a person may be falsely accused or may have been unaware that illegal images were downloaded automatically or accessed through shared devices or spam emails.
+In some instances, a person may be falsely accused or may have been unaware that they have received illegal images or they were downloaded automatically, or accessed through shared devices or spam emails (though in these cases the accused has to prove they did not know of the images which requires detailed consideration with legal advisors).

 At McArthur Solicitors, we frequently assist clients who are wrongly accused or believe there is not enough evidence to prove they knowingly possessed such material.
 Our team can: